rupe120/cookiecutter-pypackage/docs/tutorial.md

 └── tox.ini
 ```

-Here the project_slug is ppw_0420_01, when you genereate yours, it could be other name.
+Here the project_slug is ppw_0420_01, when you generate yours, it could be other name.

 Also be noticed that there's pyproject.toml in this folder.
-This is the main
-configuration file of our project.
+This is the main configuration file of our project.

 ## Step 3: Build a Virtual Environment and Install Dev Requirements

-You should still be in the folder named as `%proejct_slug`, which containing the
+You should still be in the folder named as `%proejct_slug`, which containing the `pyproject.toml` file.
- `pyproject.toml` file.

-Install the new project's local development requirements inside a
+Install the new project's local development requirements inside a virtual environment:
-virtual environment:

 ``` bash
 pip install poetry